bcgov/NotifyBC/docs/docs/config/internalHttpHost.md

 };
 ```

 then the HTTP request will be sent to the configured host.
-An internal request can be generated, for example, as a [sub-request of broadcast push notification](../config-notification/#broadcast-push-notification-task-concurrency). _internalHttpHost_ shouldn't be accessible from internet.
+An internal request can be generated, for example, by [cron jobs](../config-cronJobs/). _internalHttpHost_ shouldn't be accessible from internet.

 All internal requests are supposed to be admin requests.
 The purpose of _internalHttpHost_ is to facilitate identifying the internal server ip as admin ip.

 ::: tip Kubernetes Use Case
 The Kubernetes deployment script sets <i>internalHttpHost</i> to _notify-bc-app_ service url in config map.
 The source ip in such case would be in a private Kubernetes ip range.
-You should add this private ip range to <a href="#admin-ip-list">admin ip list</a>.
+You should add this private ip range to <a href="../config-adminIpList/">admin ip list</a>.
 The private ip range varies from Kubernetes installation.
 In BCGov's OCP4 cluster, it starts with octet 10.
 :::